NASA-JPL-Spacecraft-Analysis/downlink-analysis-scripts/README.md

     vcid        VCID 0 or 32 (ex: 0)
-    volatility  Use parasol volatile values (options: 'vol' or 'nvm') env         Venue for retrieving parameter values (ex: dev) csso        Add this CSSO flag when Parasol is behind CSSO for OCS Data Products (default: false)
+    volatility  Use parasol volatile values (options: 'vol' or 'nvm') env         Venue for retrieving parameter values (ex: dev)

 param_json:
     path        Path to json file.